 Team Kowhai - Year 1

-● Kowhai Time: Every Friday we get together as a team and provide a range of fun activities aimed at teaching the children skills for school (cutting, gluing, pencil grips, painting, relating to others, managing self, ball handling skills, fine-motor skills).
+Kowhai Time: A range of fun activities aimed at teaching the children skills for school (cutting, gluing, pencil grips, painting, relating to others, managing self, ball handling skills, large and fine-motor skills)

 Karori Normal School Values

 The Values at Karori Normal School are Empathy, Excellence, Integrity, Respect and Responsibility.
 We base a lot of our conversations and learning around these values.
-We encourage you to talk with your kids about these values.
+We encourage you to talk with your child about these values.
 We are currently focussing on the values of respect and responsibility when discussing playground behaviour.

 JUNIOR BOOK ROOM HELP

-Many thanks to the parents who helped last term with shelving books or processing our new readers.
+Many thanks to the parents who helped last year with shelving books or processing our new readers.

 We would appreciate any offers of assistance for this year.
-We read many books in a week at school and welcome any available help to return the books to their correct place.
-Our new books also need to be labeled, taped and stamped.
-If you have only fifteen minutes a day available for organising books this would help us tremendously.
-Full training will be provided!!!
-Please email me if you are able to help us this year, indicating whether you are available to return books in the book room or process new books at home.
+We read many books in a week at school and welcome any available help to return the books to the correct place.
+Our new books also need to be labelled, taped and stamped.
+Even if you only have ten minutes a day available for organising books this would help us tremendously.
+Full training will be provided!
+Please email me if you are able to help this year, indicating whether you are available to return books to the book room or process new books at home.